Local near-quadratic convergence of Riemannian interior point methods: Introduction

 \subsection{Our Contribution}

 In this paper, we analyze a class of \RIPM{}s for solving \RNLO{}~\cref{prob:RNLO}.
-The algorithm of interest consists of a double-loop structure, an outer iteration and an inner iteration.
+The algorithm of interest consists of a double-loop structure: an outer iteration and an inner iteration.
 In the outer iteration, the algorithm carefully selects an initial point and stopping conditions for the inner iteration.
 Then, it calls the inner iteration to compute the next iterate, generating a sequence of outer iterates to reach a local optimum under assumptions.
 Our contributions are summarized as follows: \begin{enumerate} \item We prove the local superlinear and near-quadratic convergence of the algorithm.
 We first extend the extrapolation in \cite{Gouldetal2001SuperlinConvofPDIntptAlgoforNonlinProgram}, a methodology for computing an appropriate initial point for the inner iteration, to our \RNLO{}~\cref{prob:RNLO} setting.
-Using the extrapolation, we show that the algorithm works satisfactorily without inner iteration and then prove the local convergence.
+Using the extrapolation, we show that the algorithm works satisfactorily without inner iterations and then prove the local convergence.
 Note that, by the extrapolation, our method is compatible with any algorithm for the inner iteration since it is irrelevant to our convergence result.
-In addition, since the previous research~\cite{Gouldetal2001SuperlinConvofPDIntptAlgoforNonlinProgram} deals with optimization problems in the Euclidean space with linear equality and nonlinear inequality constraints, our work complements their result for the nonlinear equality-constrained setting even in the Euclidean case. \item We apply our results to the \RIPTRM{} in \cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs} for \RNLO{}~\cref{prob:RNLO} with $\eqset=\emptyset$.
-In addition to the aforementioned results, we also analyze the local behavior of second-order stationarity around a solution for the convergence result.
-Combined with the global convergence analysis~\cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs}, to our knowledge, this is the first algorithm for constrained optimization on Riemannian manifolds that achieves both local convergence and global convergence to a \SOSP{}. \end{enumerate}
+In addition, since the previous research~\cite{Gouldetal2001SuperlinConvofPDIntptAlgoforNonlinProgram} deals with optimization problems in the Euclidean space with linear equality and nonlinear inequality constraints, our work complements their result for the nonlinear equality- and nonlinear inequality-constrained setting even in the Euclidean case. \item We establish the local superlinear and near-quadratic convergence of \RIPTRM{} for \RNLO{}~\cref{prob:RNLO} with $\eqset=\emptyset$, which was introduced by the same authors in a companion paper~\cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs}.
+The algorithm employs a trust-region strategy to achieve global convergence to \SOSP{}s.
+However, its local convergence had not yet been established.
+In this paper, we analyze the second-order stationarity around a solution and prove the local convergence by applying the aforementioned results to the algorithm.
+Combined with the global convergence analysis~\cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs}, this constitutes, to the best of our knowledge, the first algorithm for constrained optimization on Riemannian manifolds that achieves both local convergence and global convergence to an \SOSP{}. \item Our numerical results support the theoretical analyses of the proposed methods.
+In the experiments, our methods consistently exhibit the local convergence properties and yield solutions with high accuracy. \end{enumerate}